enthought/traitsui/_sources/traitsui_user_manual/intro.txt

 .. index:: ETSConfig.toolkit

-The values of **ETSConfig.toolkit** that are supported by Traits UI version 3
+The values of **ETSConfig.toolkit** that are supported by TraitsUI version 3
 are:

 .. index:: wxPython toolkit, Qt toolkit, null toolkit